suma-project/Suma/INSTALL.md

 Other Things You Can Configure
 -------------------------------

-* The config.ini protocol allows for development/testing settings that can override the production settings.
+* The configuration protocol allows for development/testing settings that can override the production settings.
 To switch from using production settings to dev/testing settings, on the line in `/SUMA_SERVER_INSTALL_DIR/config/Globals.php`

-        self::$_config = new Zend_Config_Ini($file, 'production');
+	self::$_config = new Zend_Config_Yaml($yamlFile, 'production');

 you must change 'production' to 'development'.